Fisherman-s-Friend/text-tutor/README.md

   - Step 2a: Keep the master password you are prompted to set in mind.
   - Step 2b: Create an empty database and keep the name in mind.
 - Step 3: Open the cloned repository by double-clicking on it, then open the folder "flask-server".
 Once in there, open the file "server.py" and write the database master password and the database name into it (rows 15 & 16).
 - Step 4: Go back to the command prompt and navigate to the directory with the cloned repository.
-Start the application by running "main.py".
+Start the application by running "python main.py" on Windows or "python3 main.py" on MacOS.
 This will automatically install all the dependencies, establish a connection to both the database and OLLaMa and open up the application in your browser.

 ## Usage Instructions